curityio/curity-operational-training/utils/console-client/README.md

 ### View Access Tokens

-Use the `npm run login` command to trigger a login and then get an access token.\
+Use the `npm run token` command to trigger a login and then get an access token.\
 The flow outputs token details, which enables you to quickly verify the claims issued to access tokens.

 ```text